October 21 1946 – February 4 2009

 Eventually released in 1980, their debut album Songs The Lord Taught Us didn’t so much fall off the critical radar as take a flying leap.
 While The Cramps were influenced by the same proto-punk pantheon as the rest of New York’s late-‘70s CBGBs scene – sucking the marrow out of the bones of The Velvet Underground in their meanest, bad-drug moods, The Stooges on the verge of self-mutilation, The New York Dolls at their most street-fighting-slutty, and the meanest longhaired garage reprobates compiled on the Nuggets LPs – their debut album, like all Cramps albums, drew more inspiration from excavating an obscure, ulterior musical tradition.

-They drew with particular obsessiveness from lost and fringe recordings, in particular the cheap, quick 1950s recordings made on the outskirts of rock’n’roll by wild hillbilly madmen hopelessly hoping they might turn into the next Elvis.
+They drew with particular obsessiveness from lost and fringe recordings, in particular the cheap, quick 1950s records made on the outskirts of rock’n’roll by gutter garage bluesmen and feral hillbilly madmen hopelessly hoping they might turn into the next Little Richard or Elvis.
 Guys with names like Billy Lee Riley, Warren Smith, Ray Harris, Jimmy Wages, Charlie Feathers, Hasil Adkins – still astounding 45s, headlong rushes, things clattering out of control, spelling out what was frantically bubbling in the id along America’s rural, God-scratched backroads.

-Digging into all this – radioactive rocks, hot-rods, money, movies, late-night TV, God and Satan, blues and country, working fields, lonesome truck drivers, chicken farmers, household appliances salesmen, electroshock therapy, exclusion, knife fights, girls, gut-rot booze, benzedrine, the atom bomb, flying saucers, prison, girls again, above all, the itch in their jeans – The Cramps’ sound, at its finest, is almost all fuzz
+Digging into all this – radioactive rocks, hot-rods, money, movies, late-night TV, God and Satan, wild blues and lonely country, working fields, lonesome truck drivers, chicken farmers, household appliances salesmen, electroshock therapy, exclusion, knife fights, girls, gut-rot booze, benzedrine, the atom bomb, flying saucers, prison, girls again, above all, the itch in their jeans – emphasising the Bo Diddley echoing eternally in the Velvets and drawing out the vice lurking in the versa, The Cramps’ sound, at its finest, is almost all fuzz

 Trawling flea markets for forgotten 45s and 78s, they were curators of this stuff, and they kept it alive and moving in their own music.
-Track down the 16-volume Lux and Ivy’s Favorites, a fan-assembled compilation of obscure tracks the couple covered or cited, and you will find something like a perfect Pop-folk sequel to Harry Smith’s Anthology of American Folk Music.
+Track down the 16-volume Lux and Ivy’s Favorites, a fan-assembled compilation of obscure tracks the couple covered or cited, and you will find something very like the perfect Pop-folk sequel to Harry Smith’s Anthology of American Folk Music.
+Discovering The Cramps was like being bitten by a radioactive spider, then finding strange doors to new places opening up all around you.
 Bob Dylan is rightly praised for the diversity of his Theme Time Radio Hour shows, but Lux was already doing something similar when he hosted The Purple Knif Show back in 1982.

 This world is a less interesting place without him.
 But, wherever he’s gone, the jukebox will be amazing.